sprout2000/elephicon/README.md

 ## 📗 Usage

-The ideal input is a 24 bit _PNG_ with an alpha channel (RGBA) with _1024×1024_ pixels but any other dimensions and most other PNG formats do also work.
+The ideal input is a 24-bit PNG file with _1024x1024_ pixels and an alpha channel, but any other dimensions and most other PNG formats will do work.

-If you only need to create ICO files _256×256_ pixels are sufficient.
+If you only need to create ICO files, _256×256_ pixels will be enough.

+It's also possible to create icon files from non-quadratic source PNGs.

 ![elephicon2020-12-15](https://user-images.githubusercontent.com/52094761/102158835-a86b0f00-3ec5-11eb-8862-b5b6dacd0c34.gif)